11ty/11ty-website/src/docs/plugins/image.md

 The [`addShortcode` method is async-friendly in Eleventy 2.0+](/docs/shortcodes/#asynchronous-shortcodes).
 Use `addAsyncShortcode` in older versions of Eleventy.
 You can also [add these shortcodes to individual template engines](/docs/shortcodes/#async-friendly-per-engine-shortcodes), if you’d like!

+{% callout "info", "md" %}Note that [Nunjucks macros cannot use async shortcodes](https://mozilla.github.io/nunjucks/templating.html#macro).
+If you use macros, use [synchronous shortcodes](#synchronous-shortcode) described below.{% endcallout %}

+If you want to use Eleventy Image in WebC, take note that it is possible to wire up the method below in WebC.
+However it is **recommended to use the [provided `<eleventy-image>` WebC component](#webc) instead**.

 * _HTML Tip:_ Read more about the special (and very useful) [`loading`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-loading) and [`decoding`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-decoding) HTML attributes.

 Now you can use the `image` shortcode in your templates and the appropriate HTML will be generated for you (based on your specified Image options).